-This is why Australians are getting behind Wild Koala Day on May 3 2018.
+This is why Australians are getting behind Wild Koala Day on May 3 every year.
 Wild Koala Day is about connecting koalas with habitat protection.
 If we are all to enjoy koalas, we need them to survive in the wild, not just in captivity.
 Act now to save them.
 On Wild Koala Day, May 3, plant a tree, protect a forest and phone a politician.

 (4) The 5 – 6 overabundant koala populations: